Monday, June 30, 2008

 Where Did Evil Come From?

 The Bible tells us that mankind is inherently evil-- an uncomfortable thought when applying it to oneself, yet readily understandable when applying it to others.
-Nonetheless, they are, and I attribute their evil to the same source as the Devil's.
-It wasn't God, for he is inherently goodat least it wasn't him directly.
-God is the ultimate free moral agent: he is conscious, rational, with powers of will and choice.
+Nonetheless, they surely are, and I attribute their evil to the same source as the Devil's.
+It wasn't God, he is inherently goodat least it wasn't him directly.
+God is the ultimate free moral agent: he is conscious and rational, with powers of will and choice.

-That God made mankind and angels with similar powers as he possessed and set them free in creation with is the root of all evil.
+When God made mankind and angels with similar powers as he possessed and set them free in creation, the root of all evil was laid.

 Evil, then, is the risk inherent in freedom.

 All that was made was made as a home for mankind, the crowning achievement of God's creation.
-When humans embraced evil and thereby shattered the crystal of that pristine environment, they alienated both the creation and the creature from God and what was good.
-As a result, sin, death and evil, which are the fruit of such a choice, have spattered everything in the universe with their rot, alive or inanimate.
+When humans embraced evil and thereby shattered the crystal purity of that pristine environment, they alienated both the creation and the creature from God and what was good.
+As a result, sin, death and evil, which are the fruit of such a choice, have spattered everything in the universealive or inanimate, with their rot.
 Man, beast and the environment we live in have all been tainted by evil.